prabh8331/Daily_coding_practice/Python/day1.md

     print(a*b)
 ```

-### Python: Division
+### 4. Python: Division
-#### qn- The provided code stub reads two integers,  and , from STDIN.
+#### The provided code stub reads two integers `a` and `b` from STDIN.
-#### Add logic to print two lines.
-The first line should contain the result of integer division,  // .
-The second line should contain the result of float division,  / .
+    Add logic to print two lines.
+    The first line should contain the result of integer division `a//b`.
+    The second line should contain the result of float division `a/b`.

 ``` py
 if __name__ == '__main__':